ingarsjekabsons/netlogo-wolves-sheep-predatiion/README.md

 # NetLogo Wolves Sheep predation model

-A little adjusted model which:
+A little adjusted model:
 - sheep looks for nearby wolves and runs away if there is some
 - sheep looks for grass to eat
-- sheep reproduces only of when they meet another sheep
+- sheep reproduces only when they meet another sheep
-- wolves looks for sheeps to hunt
+- wolves look for sheeps to hunt